Real estate in Kenya: Kiambu (North Metro)

 With the recent completion of the expansion of a Thika road connecting Core Nairobi to Kiambu County, there has been a lot of property development happening like Mi Vida Garden City Apartment with the most significant being.

 Tatu City

 Tatu City is a property development by Moscow-based Renaissance Partners.
 The development will cost US$2.5 billion; groundbreaking commenced in early 2013.

 Kajiado (South Metro)

 Kajiado County is currently home to Kenya's richest people.
 There are many residential neighbourhoods that host people who work in Nairobi examples are Ngong, Kitengela, Kiserian and Ongata Rongai.
 Kitengela is close to Athi River which has also started rising as a popular residential area.

 Mombasa

 Mombasa is the second-largest city in Kenya.
 Prime land in Mombasa is up for grabs as a property boom like the one witnessed in the 1970s continues to push up home prices in the coastal town.

-Nyali

-Nyali houses some of the most expensive homes in Kenya.